 And lastly, HRM helps an organization in planning and allocating fringe benefits.
 Employees’ benefit refers to an extra incentive like pension schemes and family leave provided by employers for their workers.
 It aims to promote employee satisfaction and wellbeing.
 For example, employees on a company’s pension scheme have entitlement to gratuity after retirement and are likely to keep the job.

 In summary, a company needs to embrace human resource management to have a high employee retention rate.
-It is evident as discussed above that HRM plays a serious role in creating an ample working environment for employees.
+Meanwhile, it is evident as discussed above that HRM plays a serious role in creating an ample working environment for employees.
 It also helps to make the job attractive to the employees.
 Therefore, companies that source, develop, engage, and offer benefits to their employees in line with HRM are likely to have a high employee retention rate.